 1H.
 The Meaning of Superstructure Games Chapter 7.
 We introduce a discussion of games in the context of superstructure theory.

-1I.
-The Discovery of the Polynomial Wheel Chapter 8.
+1J.
+The Discovery of the Polynomial Wheel Chapter 9.
+This chapter needs considerable revision.
 Polynomial wheels are general techniques to solve polynomial equations of any degree by radicals, previously thought

 impossible.
 We introduce polynomial wheel theory and comparison methods and survey similar results to Superexponential algebra volume II, demonstrating that the Galois solvability